rughanigaurav/phpdocker/README.md

 2---> Provide 777 permission to app folder

-3---> Create your project files in app folder
+3---> Create public folder in app directory and save your project files in public folder

 # phpmyadmin should run in localhost:8081